pramodkumarkarn/hugo-pk/content/blog/introduction-to-nonviolent-communication-nvc/index.md

 ## How does it work?
 Nonviolent Communication helps us to be explicit and transparent about our **observations, feelings, needs, and strategies** (for meeting those needs).
-We all share the [same basic needs](http://www.nonviolentcommunication.com/aboutnvc/feelings_needs.htm) (which are never in conflict) but we use strategies for meeting those needs which are sometimes in conflict.
+We all share the [same basic needs](http://www.nonviolentcommunication.com/aboutnvc/feelings_needs.htm) (which are never in conflict) but we use different strategies for meeting those needs which are sometimes in conflict.

 When someone does something we don't like, a typical NVC approach to resolving this situation could look like this: